 Free tools are good for checking whether a still image has motion potential.
 A product photo, AI-generated image, avatar image or lifestyle shot may look great as a still but fail once animated.

-Trying a simple Reel
+Trying a simple social clip

-If you want a simple visual clip for a Reel, TikTok or Short, a free tool can be enough for early experimentation.
+If you want a simple visual for a Reel, TikTok or Short, a free tool can be enough for early experimentation.
 You can test motion, pacing and mood before deciding whether to build the idea properly.

 Free tools are useful for learning how prompt wording changes the output.
 You can test phrases around camera movement, product focus, lighting, background motion and scene style.